 Pamporovo restaurants serve a wide variety of cuisine, but most holidaymakers favour the local folk taverns like the Chevermeto, where whole sheep are roasted over open fires and dancers in traditional costumes provide colourful entertainment.
-Cosy pubs selling international staples like steak and pizza are numerous, and those looking for more upmarket dining will find a few restaurant options worthy of the fine Bulgarian wine.
+Lively pubs selling international staples like steak and pizza are numerous, and those looking for more upmarket dining will find a few restaurant options worthy of the fine Bulgarian wine.

-The nightlife in Pamporovo is lively, with plenty of options to choose from, whether you're the kind of holidaymaker who prefers sipping wine in a quiet bar, heading to one of the many pubs, or hitting the town until the early hours.
+The nightlife in Pamporovo is lively and incredibly cheap, with plenty of options to choose from, whether you're the kind of holidaymaker who prefers sipping wine in a quiet bar, heading to one of the many pubs, or hitting the town until the early hours.
 Many of the most popular entertainment venues are attached to the big hotels.

 Ski season in Pamporovo comes hand in hand with a full programme of events and activities for holiday visitors to enjoy, ranging from bum-boarding to a raucous ski-instructor's show.
-Bowling is offered at hotels, ice-skating, skidooing and tobogganing are popular pastimes, and excursions to nearby places of interest, including Sofia, are on offer.
+Bowling is offered at hotels, ice-skating, skidooing and tobogganing are popular pastimes.